 4. Look High and Low

-Grocery stores are a business and like any business, they have selling tactics to lure a consumer to a higher-priced product.
+Grocery stores are a business and like any business, they have tricks that get you to spend more.
 For example, some stores tactfully place higher-priced items at eye level.
-It's a well-known industry trick.
+It’s a well-known industry trick.

 So, what’s your best bet?
 Look high and low, and more often than not you’ll find the better deals, equating to a few dollars here and there on every trip.